ria-pahujani77/Handwritten-MNIST-Recognition/README.md

 ## Model Training

 The model used in this application is a simple CNN trained on the MNIST dataset.
-The training code is available in the Jupyter notebook train_model.ipynb.
+The training code is available in the Jupyter notebook mnist-dataset.ipynb.
 To train the model:

-- Open and run the train_model.ipynb notebook in the master branch.
+- Open and run the mnist-dataset.ipynb notebook in the master branch.
 - The trained model (handwritten_digit_cnnmodel.h5) will be saved in the master branch.